muratk5n/thirdwave/en/README.md

 as part of Poland's plan to reduce its historic heavy reliance on coal.

-S. Korea to raise nuclear power to one third of energy supply The target exceeds the OECD nuclear development committee's guidance..
+S. Korea will raise nuclear power to one third of energy supply..
 France [is looking to] build up to 14 new nuclear reactors by 2050..
 China alone expects to invest some $400 billion over the next 15-20 years to build –hold on to your seat– 150 new nuclear reactors.

 But what does make Japan a special case is that it had been one of the most anti-nuclear countries of the last decade.
 And at the same time,